OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The CSV upload for meters needs to be updated so it can take the new meter values.
 If not default graphic value is given then it is set to the meter unit.
 Note this can fail if the value is not consistent with the meter unit.
 In this case the default graphic type becomes the meter unit and a warning message is sent back.

+### export

+TODO work out

+When reading data is exported, it needs to contain the unit associated with it.
+This is part of [issue #599](https://github.com/OpenEnergyDashboard/OED/issues/599).

+### chartlink

+The chart link that appears on each graphic page needs to be enhanced to include the unit of graphic display.
 ### multiple-edits

 OED has never protected against two different admin pages simultaneously changing the same item or items that could be in conflict.
 Some conflicts are relatively benign such as both changing a preference where the last one would stay.
 Some might cause an internal error, such as deleting a group that another page tries to access but probably would not hurt OED in the long-term.
 Some, not analyzed, might cause OED issues in what is in the database.
 The chance of this happening now seems greater given the added complexities of units.
 For now, admins will be warned not to do this to avoid potential issues.
 How easy a good fix will be and if it is needed is left for the future.